Also known as: breast diseases

 Girls and boys may both present with breast issues.
 Perhaps the commonest breast abnormality in young girls seen in the pediatrician's office is a one sided breast enlargement (when one breast bud develops earlier or faster than the other).

-Breast development typically begins between the ages of 8-13; and lasts for an average of 10.3 years.
+Breast development in girls typically begins between the ages of 8-13; and lasts for an average of 10.3 years.

 What causes breast disorders?